nasa-gibs/worldview/config/default/common/config/metadata/modis/CorrectedReflectance.md

 These images are called true-color or natural color because this combination of wavelengths is similar to what the human eye would see.
 The images are natural-looking images of land surface, oceanic and atmospheric features.
 The downside of this set of bands is that they tend to produce a hazy image.

 The MODIS Corrected Reflectance imagery is available only as near real-time imagery.
-The imagery can be visualized in Worldview, the Global Imagery Browse Services (GIBS) and Rapid Response.
+The imagery can be visualized in Worldview and the Global Imagery Browse Services (GIBS).
 The sensor resolution is 500 m and 250 m (Bands 1 and 2 have a sensor resolution of 250 m, Bands 3 – 7 have a sensor resolution of 500m, and Bands 8 - 36 are 1 km.
 Band 1 is used to sharpen Band 3, 4, 6, and 7), imagery resolution is 250 m, and the temporal resolution is daily.

 References: [NASA Earthdata - Rapid Response FAQ](https://earthdata.nasa.gov/faq#ed-rapid-response-faq);
 [AMNH - Biodiversity Informatics, Band Combination](http://biodiversityinformatics.amnh.org/interactives/bandcombination.php)